r3v3nan1/Project-Lag-tester/README.md

 3. Rename the file extension from `.txt` to `.bat` (e.g., `Project_Lag_Tester.bat`).
 4. **Important:** Right-click the file and select **Run as Administrator** (this permission level is required for full functionality, such as clearing local ARP mappings during a system purge).

-or you can just download the File as i should have each one with a .bat on the end - AND administrator ISNT needed, i was doing it without the administrator
+  P.S.
+Or you can just download the File as I should have add each one with a .bat on the end - AND administrator ISNT needed, i was doing it without the            administrator

 ---